MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ]
 ```

-To query multiple elements at once while placing them into a JSON dictionary with keys, you can re-key them using a JMESPath feature called multiselect.
-This uses the format `{displayKey:keyPath, ...}` to filter on the `keyPath` JMESPath expression, and display it in the output as `displayKey`.
-The next example improves on the previous by making it clear what the values refer to.
+If you want keys in your output, you can use an alternate dictionary syntax.
+Multiple element selection into a dictionary uses the format `{displayKey:keyPath, ...}` to filter on the `keyPath` JMESPath expression.
+This displays in the output as `{displayKey: value}`.
+The next example takes the last example's query, and makes it clearer by assigning keys to the output:

 ```azurecli
 az vm show -g QueryDemo -n TestVM --query 'storageProfile.{image:imageReference.offer, diskSize:osDisk.diskSizeGb}'